 *Categories are subject to change dependent upon entries, but they will be decided before the first event in each county.

-Players will remain in the category that they play the first event in for all of the qualifying events and final, regardless if they reduce their handicap or gain a CONGU handicap.
+Players will remain in the category that they play the first event in for all of the qualifying events and final, regardless if they reduce their handicap or gain a WHS handicap.

-All five qualifying events will be played over 9 holes at each venue.
+All six qualifying events will be played over 9 holes at each venue.